hjwang0086/CS6300-Final-Project/GroupProject/Docs/TestPlan.md

 ### 1.3 Adequacy Criterion

-Test adequacy criterion is a predicate that is true or false for a pair (program, test suite), Including structural testing, fault-based testing, and error-based testing.
+Test adequacy criterion is a predicate that is true or false for a pair (program, test suite).

 Test cases include structural testing and achieve full coverage of statement, branch, path, and basic conditions which rely on a control-flow graph.